grodowski/nsjail_playground/README.md

 Goals for the execrcise

-✅ `POST /execute` accepts multiline JSON as body and executes a supplied `main` method ✅ Throw error if `main` is missing
+- ✅ `POST /execute` accepts multiline JSON as body and executes a supplied `main` method
+- ✅ Throw error if `main` is missing
-✅ Throw error if `main` is not a function
+- ✅ Throw error if `main` is not a function
-✅ Docker image listening on 8080
+- ✅ Docker image listening on 8080
-✅ Use `flask` and `nsjail`
+- ✅ Use `flask` and `nsjail`
-✅ Expose `os`, `pandas` and `numpy`
+- ✅ Expose `os`, `pandas` and `numpy`
-❌ Deploy on Google Cloud Run
+- TODO: Deploy on Google Cloud Run
+- TODO: Write an utility for easier testing (multiline JSON)

 Building and testing the image

 ```
 # build it
-docker build . -f Dockerfile --no-cache -t stacksyncjail
+docker build . -f Dockerfile -t stacksyncjail

-# run it
+# run the server
 docker run --rm -it -p8080:8080 stacksyncjail

 # or test with